thedudxo/Venta/README.md

-# Prioritised Interface Events.
+Prioritised Interface Events.

+## Features
-Items with a higher priority are called first. negative priorities are fine.
+- Items with a higher priority are called first. negative priorities are fine.
+- optionally only notify subscribers with the highest priority.
-Subscribing/Unsubscribing during an event will take effect afterwards
+- Subscribing/Unsubscribing during an event will take effect afterwards.
+- Create Priority Dictionaries that determine what order types should receive events in relative to eachother.

-### Why interfaces?
+## Why interfaces?

+### Pros
 - No unesseceary Sender/Args parameters (though you can add them if needed)
 - more explicit declerations:
   - It's immedately clear when a class receives events
   - Guarenteed to use the same method names
 - personally prefer ".Subscribe(x)" to "+="
+- The above features I've been able to add

 ### Cons
-- Not the standard way of doing it
+- Not core to c#
 - Sending an event has slighty weird syntax:
-    - >exampleEvent.Send((ISubscriberInterface sub) => sub.OnEvent());
+    - ```myEvent.Send((IOnMyEvent subscriber) => subscriber.OnMyEvent());```
     - This is to allow any method signature to be used for receving the event.